 Wooden items such as furniture, chests, cabinets, and window frames are crafted with pegs and slots that fit together to form a firm, tight join in traditional joinery.
 This method dates back to the Middle Ages, when wooden objects were constructed without the use of costly iron nails.
 Traditional joinery techniques in home furnishings are still widely regarded as a sign of quality.

 Joinery is one of a number of wood crafts with centuries of tradition.
-Joinery techniques have been used to make furniture and other wooden objects cultures all over the world.
-Joinery is a technique used traditional Chinese woodworkers to create strong but elegant chairs, tables, and chests.
+Joinery techniques have been used to make furniture and other wooden objects by cultures all over the world.
+Joinery is a technique used by traditional Chinese woodworkers to create strong but elegant chairs, tables, and chests.
 The modern trade of joinery, on the other hand, has its roots in Medieval Europe.

 The term “joiner” was first used in English in the 14th century, and it was derived from French.
 The word comes from the French for “to join,” and it originally referred to a carpenter who specialized in ornamental work.
 The term is rarely used in American English, though some names retain the older meaning.
 The United Brotherhood of Carpenters and Joiners of America (UBC), which was founded in 1881, is the main union for woodworkers in the early twenty-first century in the United States, but joinery is no longer considered one of its crafts.
 The University of British Columbia uses the older definition of a joiner, which is a craftsman who works without using nails.